* Password is currently available to patrons on the KM6LYW Patreon Page

 and open source.
 I assure you there are no commercial interests, other than

-beer money.
-At some point, once development settles down, we'll make a more
+point, once development settles down, we'll make a more public release.

 Please share with friends, but do not post this image online.
 All